 Any area used for the remediation of contaminated soils shall be bunded to contain surface water runoff & run on and designed and constructed as to prevent the leaching of contaminants into the subsurface/groundwater.
 All surface water discharges from the bunded areas to Council's storm water system shall not contain detectable levels of the contaminants of concern and must comply with the relevant NSW EPA and ANZECC standards for water quality.
-Any discharge must satisfy the provisions of the POEO Protection of the Environment Operations Act 1997.
+Any discharge must satisfy the provisions of the POEO Act 1997.